"Liberation Day"

 Diana comments she doesn't know why it didn't effect her or

-them.
+have taken precautions.
 My No-Prize explanation is that the two Visitors on the

 craft felt they could survive a brief exposure to Earth's air